sparcules/Spark_Pixels/README.md

 ## Android App
+The app has been developed in Eclipse.
 The app is based off of the Spark Core App Thermostat: SCAT (https://github.com/RolfHut/ThermosApp) which is heavily based on the official Spark app for android.
 The source code for that app can be found at https://github.com/spark/android-app.
 The whole view has been revamped to control the Neopixel brightness, speed and mode.
-Upon loading the app view, the app aquires these Spark Variables from the Core: brightness, speed and a comma delimited String called modeList.
-Once aquired, the brightness and speed slider bars are updated per the current Spark Core values.
+Upon loading the app view, the app acquires these Spark Variables from the Core: brightness, speed and a comma delimited String called modeList.
+Once acquired, the brightness and speed slider bars are updated per the current Spark Core values.
 The modeList String is parsed out to populate a list view to display all of the available modes programmed into the Core.
 The modeList String also holds the number of colors each mode needs to run.
 Some modes need 1 color to operate, some modes need more, some modes need none.
 The user will select the desired color from a color picker dialog in the app.

 I have a temperature sensor inside my project box that houses the Spark Core and the +5V power supply.
 The temp reading can be displayed in the app view.
 The temperature reading view can be turned on or off in the settings found in the app menu.